NASPA

 How do I book my hotel?

-If you registered for the conference previously and need to add your hotel now, select Access an Existing Registration.
+If you registered for the conference previously and need to add a hotel, you will select Access an Existing Registration.
 You will be able to log back in, choose a hotel, and complete the checkout process to update your registration.
-If you are registering for the first time, select Register Online.
+If you are registering for the first time, you will select Register Online.
 You will be able to purchase your conference registration and make your hotel reservation in the same transaction.

 What are the hotel options and costs?